jaydenc3399/sep11-freedom-project/blog/entry02.md

 ---

 # Engineering Design Process
 Right now I still feel that I am still in the same spot right now which is still researching the problem and trying to find ways to build onto my product.
+Trying to find ways online and learning how to make these games more fun and intresting with cool animation effects and more to make the game more interactive and a little more addicting then your normal regular games.
+I would say im inching a little into brainstorming my possible solutions for my product right now.
+At the momment right now I have found a few animations like exploding and some sound effects to add but it still needs some more intresting ones so I a going to continue to research for more to better imporve the experience for users.

+#

 [Previous](entry01.md) | [Next](entry03.md)